BLM logo

 Turn-mold Bases

 The base encircling mold seam from a base plate (which most molds had) would not be evident at the heel of the bottle due to the bottle rotation, though may be vaguely implied by a subtle ridge at the top of the heel.
 There would generally be no embossed lettering on the base of a turn-mold bottle since the base turns with the rest of the bottle, though there may be bumps (or a mamelon - see picture) or "dots" in the center of the base which would not inhibit the rotating of the bottle in the mold.
 Mold air venting is not typically visible on turn-mold bottles since the evidence of such was erased by the rotation, although it is thought that the mamelon itself was often the result of an air venting hole in the middle of the base.
 Mamelons are commonly seen on the bases of turn-mold bottles (Jones & Sullivan 1989; Boow 1991).
-However, there have been observed the occasional turn-mold produced wine/liquor/beer bottles that does have some embossing on the base.
-This would have to entail a secondary molding base plate which replaced the original mold base plate after the bottle was rotated in the mold but before it cooled and solidified (Toulouse 1971, Lockhart pers. comm.
-2004).
-Base embossed turn-mold bottles are very uncommon and only one (on a German made mineral water bottle) has been observed by the author of this website.

-The pictured bottle is a labeled Vin Zymo Elixir Wine Tonic (San Francisco, CA.) that is a tall, olive green, cylinder with a style shape typically used for red wine (e.g., Bordeaux region wines).
+The bottle pictured to the above left is a labeled Vin Zymo Elixir Wine Tonic (San Francisco, CA.) that is a tall, olive green, cylinder with a style shape typically used for red wine (e.g., Bordeaux region wines).
 The label on this bottle implies a dating to the mid-1910s based on the contents or capacity notation, which was not required prior to the early teens and the high alcohol content (30%) with no mention of "medicinal use" which likely makes it a pre-Prohibition (pre-1920) product (Lockhart pers. communication 2003).
 This bottle could date from the same era as the label since turn-mold bottles were still being produced at least as late as the early 1910s (Illinois Glass Company 1911, Toulouse 1969b)).
 However, the bottle could possibly pre-date the label and have been reused or recycled for this product since this bottles method of manufacture (turn-mold, tooled finish) was being used at least as early as the late 1880s.
 It is likely the bottle was made at the time the label was made (mid-1910s) though there is way to ascertain this for certain.
 Click Vin Zymo Tonic to view a picture of this entire bottle and label.

 Click here to return to the page links box above.